dbreskovit/HTML/README.md

 # HTML
 Some of the projects developed in the programming class in the 2nd year of high school.
-Using HTML, CSS and Javascript.
+Using HTML5, CSS3 and Javascript.

 ---